jami6/SCHEDULERCONSOLE/README.md

-A console scheduler that calculates the next date given the current date and some configuration settings.
+A console scheduler that outputs the next date and a description, given the current date and some configuration settings.